Duke-Translational-Bioinformatics/calypso-api/README.md

 All `POST` and `PUT` requests expect a JSONObject with the `Content-Type` request header set to `application/json`.

 Authenticated routes expect the `Authorization` header to be set to `Bearer <token>`.

+##### Parsing CSV
+The CSV can be entered into the DB in two ways.
+By the upload and automatically through the backend that reads a remote source.

+Due to inconsistencies between the CSV and database as well as what databse the data should be saved to a translation matrix has been created as a map.
+This is located at `components > translationMatrix`.
+Any future additions will needed to be added to the matrix.

+The translation matrix is a big object we use to compare the csv data to and create a new obj that will be sent to the patient model.
+The translation matrix tells us the appropriate property name, sometimes the value and even the database it should be saved to.

 ##### Failure
 All routes return a JSONObject with the following fields if an error is encountered.